Shunsuke Nakamura: The Celtic legend who’s still going 11 years after leaving

 Former Celtic midfielder Shunsuke Nakamura enjoyed a trophy-laden four years at Parkhead.
-Now he’s 40 years old, do you think he’s enjoying his retirement?
+Now 42 years old, you could be forgiven for assuming he’s enjoying his retirement.
+But you’d be wrong.

 Over the course of four years in Glasgow, Nakamura helped his club to three league titles, three domestic cups and an appearance in the Champions League knockout stages, scoring countless great goals along the way.